Kenn Ricci: Sentient Jet, Skyjet and PrivateFly

 In June 2012 Directional acquired Sentient Jet.
 In October 2017, Sentient introduced its first jet card with guaranteed WiFi.
 In April 2018, Sentient Jet relaunched its website and at the same time projected $300 million in jet card sales for 2018.
 It said Q1 was its best quarter in more than 10 years in both sales and hours flown.

 In September 2018, Directional Aviation announced it had acquired charter broker PrivateFly and would house it within OneSky LLC, which includes Flexjet, SentientJet, and Skyjet.
 The company said the acquisition furthers its global reach and technology-driven approach to selling private jet charter flights.
 In July 2020, Ricci announced FXAIR as a new upmarket private jet charter brand.
 The broker will utilize 17 Bombardier aircraft coming off fractional contracts.
 They will be operated by Flexjet and flown by Flexjet pilots.

 Nextant Aerospace

-Ricci also has founded or been involved with the management of several other companies, including Nextant Aerospace, which he serves as chief executive officer.
+Ricci also has founded or been involved with the management of several other companies, including Nextant Aerospace, where he is chief executive officer.